LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course1.md

 # Course Section 1

 ## Testing Functional Code

 **In File:** `exercises/exercise1/tests/ValidateDevelopmentEnvironment.cpp`

 * [ ] Validate environment
     * [ ] Run the test
     * [ ] Fix the test
 **In File:** `exercises/exercise1/tests/TrigMathTests.cpp`

+**Scenario:** In this scenario, we are going to look at getting high test coverage over existing, working code.
+We are going to start with code that is simpler to test, so you can figure out what it does by running it, and then preserving its behavior with tests.

 * [ ] Run first test
     * [ ] Uncomment the REQUIRE line
     * Confirmation: See failure message